Saskatoon robbery foiled when worker disarms thief by hitting him with metal rod - Saskatoon | Globalnews.ca

 A robbery attempt in Saskatoon was apparently foiled when an employee disarmed the suspect.

-Police say a masked man forced his way in the back door of a business by pointing a handgun at the employee.
+Police said a masked man forced his way in the back door of a business by pointing a handgun at the employee.

-They say there was a fight and the employee disarmed the suspect by hitting him with a metal rod.
+They said there was a fight and the employee disarmed the man by hitting him with a metal rod.

 The weapon turned out to be a BB gun.

-The employee was unharmed, but police say the suspect may be injured and might seek medical attention.
+The employee was unharmed, but police said the suspect may be injured and might seek medical attention.

 The man is described as approximately six-foot-2 and may be between 35 and 45 years old.

-Police say they don’t recommend people take matters into their own hands and physically confronting suspects.
+Police said they don’t recommend people take matters into their own hands and physically confronting suspects.

 The investigation is continuing.